JFR-C/Cybersecurity-Job-Interview-Questions/README.md

 ----------------------------------------------------------------------
 ### Others
-   - Can you discuss a recent cybersecurity trend or threat that you find particularly concerning?
+   - Can you discuss a recent cybersecurity trend or threat that you find particularly interesting?